apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/02-nunjucks-helper-functions.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Now, in `widget.html`, we can use the new filter:
+Now, in `widget.html`, use the new filter:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/link-widgets/views/widget.html" %}